Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 categories: [ agile ]
 featured: true
 ---
-These quotes have become an excuse for endless meetings, and it's time to push back.
+Agile has become an excuse for endless meetings, and it's time to push back.

 >Individuals and interactions over processes and tools

 >The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+It's okay to follow advice from a methodology that tells you software is complex, and you will need to listen to smart people and be prepared to pivot.
+It's not okay for a methodology to prescribe specific communication tools like exact meetings, Kanban boards or open office.
+Communication is going to vary by the technology available and has to be approached like any other technology choice.

-Let's take the example of getting an explainer video made.
-Our experience was that meetings were used only for brain-storming.
-For approval and review the explainer video company had specific software.
-The approval software captured what was being approved and by whom - so that anyone can see afterwards.
-The review software allowed you to comment frame by frame in a story board or video.
+In my recent experience with having an explainer video made meetings were used only for brain-storming.
+The explainer video company had approval software that captured what was being approved and by whom and review software that allowed you to comment frame by frame in a story board or video.

-None of this software was available 20 years ago when the agile manifesto was written.
-Nor do we apply this kind of thinking to any of our other tools selection.
-We certainly don't read 20-year-old reviews to determine our editor or build tools.
+None of this software was available 20 years ago when the agile manifesto was written, and we don't read 20-year-old reviews to determine our editor or build tools.

-### Why we've settled for the wrong bowl of porridge
+### Two bowls of porridge
 My entire software developer career I've seen two approaches - endless meetings or working alone.
 When developer process doesn't involve customers, like open source or the IETF, things look radically different.
 As soon as status and release dates are on the table, reasonable collaboration seems off the table.